UCAEngineeringPhysics/BearCar/docs/docs/BOM.md

 <sup>6</sup>: Get a dedicated [DC-DC Buck converter](https://www.dfrobot.com/product-2162.html) with 5V/8A output, if not interested in monitoring the battery health or need more space on the board.

 ## Peripherals
+We recommend beginners to connect following peripherals to the Raspberry Pi.
+For advanced users/developers, they are optional.

 | Item     | Requirement   | Qty.  |
 | :---:    | :---          | :---: |